 Finally, be sure to mention that the person continued to have a respectful relationship with you following the conversation due to the way that you handled the situation.
 Here is an answer example: "I recently worked with someone who didn't come to work on time.
 She was inconsistent, and I often needed to cover her shifts.
 I did end up talking to her, letting her know how her choices affected me.
 She apologized, but the situation did not improve.
 Eventually, she was terminated."28.
 Tell me about your latest DIY project.
 Think about a recent DIY project you have done.
 This can be anything from remodeling your home to putting on new light plate covers or painting in your apartment.
 If you attended a DIY class at Home Depot to learn how to do your project, be sure to mention that as well.
 Here is an answer example: "I recently decided to take on the refinishing of my hardwood floors.
 The Home Depot location closest to me was offering a free workshop on how to strip wood flooring, so I took that.
 That class gave me the confidence that I needed.
 They turned out so well!"29.
 What are your salary expectations?
 In many states, it is now illegal for hiring authorities to ask about your current earnings.
 A question like this will give the interviewer a solid idea of what you are hoping to earn.
 When you change positions, you want to see an increase in wage.
 Most interviewees will typically aim for a 7-15% increase for each time they change jobs.
 This range offers room for negotiations with the new company.
 This percentage increase reflects economic inflation, unique skills you bring to the table from the last time you joined an organization, and an increase in responsibilities.
 The best way to discuss your salary expectations is to use your current earnings as an example if you are comfortable doing so.
 If this makes you uncomfortable, do give as many indicators as you can.
 Be open, and honest.
 Transparency is the best choice when salary based questions arise.

 You want to show them that you're excited about the job and that you are willing to make yourself available to work when they need you.
-Here is an answer example: "part-time"
+Here is an answer example: "I am available to work any evening and all weekends.
+I am a second-year University student and my courses this semester are primarily in the mornings and early afternoons."

 Rachelle Enns is a job search expert, executive headhunter, career catalyst, and interview coach.
 Utilized by top talent from Fortune companies like Microsoft, General Electric, and Nestle, she helps professionals position themselves in today's competitive digital marketplace.